In re CenturyLink Sales Practices and Securities Litigation

 |Case Contacts:||Michael D. Blatchley, Michael Mathai|

 This securities class action asserts claims pursuant to Sections 10(b) and 20(a) of the Securities Exchange Act of 1934 against CenturyLink, Inc. (“CenturyLink” or the “Company”), and certain of its senior executives (collectively with CenturyLink, the “Defendants”), arising out of false and misleading statements concerning the Company’s fraudulent billing practices from March 1, 2013 through July12, 2017 (the “Class Period”).

 CenturyLink is a communications company that provides a wide variety of telecom services, including broadband internet, Ethernet, managed hosting, video entertainment, television, and phone and VoIP, throughout the United States.
-During the Class Period, CenturyLink made a series of false and misleading statements, including that: its employees were subject to a strict code of conduct that prohibited employees from “placing…an order for our products and services for a customer without that customer’s authorization,” that the Company promoted its services based on customer “needs," and that its “customers value[d] the convenience and price discounts associated with receiving multiple services through a single company.”
+During the Class Period, CenturyLink made a series of false and misleading statements, including that its employees were subject to a strict code of conduct that prohibited employees from “placing…an order for our products and services for a customer without that customer’s authorization,” that the Company promoted its services based on customer “needs," and that its strategy of “bundling” services helped “maintain…customer relationships” and “enhance customer loyalty.”
 The Company also reported strong revenue growth and sales, and represented that its financial condition was strong and growing.

 In truth, CenturyLink incentivized unethical and unlawful behavior, including by allowing CenturyLink employees to add services, lines, and accounts for customers without their permission, resulting in millions of dollars in unauthorized charges to CenturyLink customers.
-Further, contrary to CenturyLink’s representations, the Company’s revenues and earnings growth were simply unsustainable because they were dependent upon improper and illegal conduct that subjected the Company to heightened regulatory scrutiny, governmental action, and significant fines and sanctions that could severely curtail its business.
+Further, contrary to CenturyLink’s representations, the Company’s revenues and earnings growth were unsustainable because they were dependent upon improper and illegal conduct that subjected the Company to heightened regulatory scrutiny, governmental action, and significant sanctions that could severely curtail its business.